Information about Schengen Visa Countries

 Most nationals from visa-exempt Schengen Area countries can also enter the United Kingdom without the need to previously make a visa application.
 Such countries are:

-Citizens from the countries listed above do not require a visa when traveling to the United Kingdom for a short-term stay of a maximum of 90 consecutive days.
+IMPORTANT NOTE: Citizens from the countries listed above do not require a visa when traveling to the United Kingdom for a short-term stay of a maximum of 90 days.

 Even though no previous visa application is required, travelers should be able to provide proof of sufficient financial means or an official current residential address document at the passport control check.
 Following is a list of the types of documents that will allow the border control officers to better determine the traveler’s eligibility to cross the British border: